 An enchanting book about the orchard that Raymond Blanc planted in the Oxfordshire countryside.
 Full of ancient varieties of fruit, each one is celebrated through anecdotes and recipes, weaving a rich story about our country's past.

 'I began to dream about an orchard filled with thousands of fruit trees...
 Today we have an orchard with over 150 ancient varieties of apple.
 Each one has its heritage in a village or a county that used to thrive on that particular variety.
 They tell the story not only of what we have lost in Britain but also what we could regain.'

 Over the past seven years, Raymond Blanc has planted an orchard of 2,500 trees in the grounds of his hotel-restaurant in Oxfordshire.
-Yielding about 30 tonnes of fruit for his kitchen each year, it is full of ancient and forgotten varieties of British apples and pears, along with walnut trees, quince, medlars, apricots, nectarines, peaches, plums, damsons and cherries.
-A further 600 heritage fruit trees have been added from Raymond's home region of Franche-Comte in France.
+Yielding about 60 tonnes of fruit for his kitchen each year, it is full of ancient and forgotten varieties of British apples and pears, along with walnut trees, quince, medlars, apricots, nectarines, peaches, plums, damsons and cherries.
+A further 600 heritage fruit trees have been added from Raymond's home in the Franche-Comte region of France.

-The Lost Orchard is a love letter to each of these varieties, complete with beautiful black and white drawings, photographs of Belmond Le Manoir and fascinating information and anecdotes about each fruit, along with recipes and stories.
+THE LOST ORCHARD is a love letter to each of these varieties, complete with beautiful black and white drawings, fascinating information and anecdotes about each fruit, along with recipes and stories.

 The recipes are lovely. . .
 [The Lost Orchard] is about Blanc's love of orchards and how he established one in England . . .
 It's also a guide to the varieties of apple, pear, fig, quince and stone fruit he has planted . . . offering tasting notes and history for each.
 As useful for gardeners as for cooks. - The Telegraph - One of their Top 20 cookbooks of the year 2019